barufa/TriviaSolver/README.md

 # TriviaBot

 A question answering system developed in python focused on solving trivia questions that apply techniques of natural language processing and web scraping.
-This program is focused on trivia apps like HQTrivia, CashShow, InGame and Preguntados.
+This program is focused on the app InGame, but it also works with other trivia apps such as HQTrivia, CashShow and TriviaLive(Preguntados).

+Its accuracy for the InGame application is 86%, which means that it gets just over 10 correct answers every 12 questions.

 ## Getting Started